GirishAgarwal007/ansible-jenkins-poc/README.md

 - Step 8: Enter name of the jenkins file in "Script Path"
 - Step 9: Click on "Save"

-* When we build our job, the Jenkinsfile will be used by jenkins to run pipeline.
+* When we build the job, the Jenkinsfile will be used by jenkins to run pipeline.